CSE232-MSU/CSE232/labs/lab07.md

 If we are going to define a function in one file, and use that function in a separate main file, we are going to have to find a way to inform the main file about the _types_ of that function.
 That is, we have to tell the main file:
 - The function's name,
 - The type it returns,
-- And the types of the parameters
+- And the types of each parameter

 The _name_ of each parameter is unimportant.
 It can be given, changed in the main file, or left-out.
 All that matters is each parameter's _type_.

 If we tell the main file this information, that is enough for the C++ compiler to check that the function is being used correctly, and by "correctly", I mean that the main file is using all of the _types_ correctly in calling the function, even though it does not yet have the actual function _code_.

 Providing this information is the job of a **header file**.
 Header files are typically written with a ".hpp" or ".h" extension, and are used to indicate the type information for C++ elements (functions, classes, or some other C++ thing).
-This header file is used by the compiler to ensure that, whoever is using this function, they are at least using the types correctly.
-Thus, without the function itself, we can know that we followed the compiler rules and used the correct types.
+This header file is used by the compiler to ensure that, now matter who is using this function, they are at least using the types correctly.
+Thus, without the full function definition, we can know that we followed the compiler rules and used the correct types and thus we know that this function call can later be plugged into (or "linked to") the function body.

 ### Example